 If you develop sites for clients, installing an admin theme allows you to not only re-brand the backend but in many cases also simplify it so it’s easier for them to use.

 In this post, we’ll look at some great free and premium WordPress admin themes.
 If you haven’t used an admin theme before, you’ll be interested to know that they actually come as plugins, not themes.

 Free Admin Themes

-As with our first choice, the Slate Admin Theme doesn’t go to town in terms of reimagining the back end, but concentrates instead on making what’s already there that little bit slicker and easier to navigate.
+The Slate Admin Theme doesn’t go to town in terms of reimagining the back end but concentrates instead on making what’s already there that little bit slicker and easier to navigate.